LVPlayground/playground/javascript/features/communication/README.md

 each message that any player sends to the main chat.
 The method can then return `TRUE` to indicate that it handled the message, thus blocking it from further processing, or `FALSE` to pass through.

 Registering a delegate is very straight-forward.
-By sure to remove it as well.
+Be sure to remove it as well.

 ```javascript
 class MyFeature extends Feature {